runtimeverification/k-tutorial-atva-2023/README.md

 We will build a simple imperative language in K, where we will define syntax and operational semantics of the language we are building.
 With the language definition in hand, we will take advantage of K’s support for deductive verification to write some simple proofs over programs.
 By the end of this session, the attendees should be able to implement and verify their next research DSL or language of interest using K.

 ### PM session
-We will verify the properties of Ethereum smart contracts using KEVM, a complete formal semantics of Ethereum Virtual Machine (EVM).
-To provide the attendees with the necessary background knowledge, we will go through the basics of blockchain, EVM, Solidity—the most popular smart contract language, and Foundry—a reliable and easy-to-setup tool that is widely used by smart contract developers and auditors, before moving onto KEVM.
-By the end of this session, the attendees will be able to prove properties of Ethereum smart contracts by defining them through test functions in Foundry and verifying them using KEVM.
+We will verify the properties of Ethereum smart contracts using Kontrol, which is a smart contract verification tool that is based on KEVM—a complete formal semantics of Ethereum Virtual Machine (EVM).
+To provide the attendees with the necessary background knowledge, we will go through the basics of blockchain, EVM, Solidity—the most popular smart contract language, and Foundry—a reliable and easy-to-setup tool that is widely used by smart contract developers and auditors, before moving onto KEVM and Kontrol.
+By the end of this session, the attendees will be able to prove properties of Ethereum smart contracts by defining them through test functions in Foundry and verifying them using Kontrol.

 ## Contents

 ### AM Session - [Introduction to K](Introduction_to_K/) (slides)
 ### [K Hands-on](K_hands_on/)
-### PM Session - KEVM: Formal Semantics of Ethereum VM (slides)
+### PM Session - KEVM and Kontrol: Formal Semantics and Verification of Ethereum Smart Contracts (slides to be shared later)
-### KEVM Hands-on
+### Kontrol Hands-on

 ## Other K materials